jshy/Finance-Bookkeeping-Account/README.md

 # DESCRIPTION

 Finance::Bookkeeping::Account is a parameterized role to create accounts that debit and credit correctly depending on account type.
+Input can only be positive numbers or you will get an error message stating the input either does not look like a number or is not a positive number.

 ## API